cirolini/explain/README.md

 # Explain

-`Explain`, is a open source code, designed to run as a Docker image, that provides ChatGPT explanation for linux terminal commands.
+`Explain`, is a open source code, designed to run as a Docker image, that provides ChatGPT explanation for Linux terminal commands.

 ## Table of contents